adam-rumpf/Computational-Probability-and-Statistics/docs/30-Multiple-Regression.md

 If the observation is a student, then the intercept is increased by 382.67.

-In this case, we would want to include an interaction term in the model: an **interaction** term allows the slope to change as well.
+In this next case, we would want to include an interaction term in the model: an **interaction** term allows the slope to change as well.
 To include an interaction term when building a model in `R`, we use `*`.

 ```r